 So you’ve decided that you want to filter your water for some reason or another.
 Brita filters are the most popular and highest-rated water filters out there.

 Brita filters are effective in removing contaminants that may be present in water.
 They are verified by NSF International, which means that they do work.
-However, there are other sources of water that are cleaner than filtered Brita water, such as Pur filtered water and San Diego tap water, according to this source.
+However, there are other sources of water that are cleaner than filtered Brita water, such as Pur filtered water and San Diego tap water.

 Other Water Filters